keu/docs/astro/ci-cd.md

       build:
         runs-on: ubuntu-latest
         env:
-          ORGANIZATION_ID: <organization-id> # Found in `Organization Settings` in the Astronomer UI
+          ORGANIZATION_ID: <organization-id> # Found in `Organization Settings` in the Cloud UI
-          DEPLOYMENT_ID: <deployment-id> # Found at the end of your Deployment's URL from the Astronomer UI
+          DEPLOYMENT_ID: <deployment-id> # Found at the end of your Deployment's URL from the Cloud UI
         steps:
         - uses: actions/checkout@v2
         - name: Get current date